adityaagrawal53/industrial-training-flight-statistics/README.md

-**Use the airport database for the longitude and altitude coordinates!
+**Use the airport database for the longitude, altitude and continent information!
 Example:**